 Expanding Public Plazas and Healthy Business Permits:

-- The Portland Bureau of Transportation will continue to identify and develop pedestrian friendly plazas to create community meeting places that support local businesses.
-Healthy business permits will be made permanent on an affordable and accessible basis so that restaurants may continue to operate in certain parking spots and rights of way.
+• Healthy business permits have been made permanent on an affordable and accessible basis so that restaurants may continue to operate in certain parking spots and rights of way.

 Returning Workers:

-- As of May 11th, nearly all City workers who had been hybrid will be required to work for at least 20 hours per week in-person.
-The City continues to encourage all other employers to bring workers back to offices.
-City Council funded the “Every Wednesday Campaign” which uses local media to promote return to work, by sharing information about dining, arts, and cultural activities that make the Central City an attractive destination.
+• The City continues to encourage all other employers to bring workers back to offices.
+In 2022-23, the City Council funded the “Every Wednesday Campaign” which used local media to promote return to work, by sharing information about dining, arts, and cultural activities that make the Central City an attractive destination.

 Enhanced Service District Collaboration: